spatie/opening-hours/README.md

 #### `OpeningHours::mergeOverlappingRanges(array $schedule) : array`

-For safety sake, creating `OpeningHours` object with overlapping ranges will throw an exception.
-But you can explicitly merge them.
-This will not cope with overflowing times across days.
+For safety sake, creating `OpeningHours` object with overlapping ranges will throw an exception unless you pass explicitly `'overflow' => true,` in the opening hours array definition.
+You can also explicitly merge them.

 ``` php
 $ranges = [